bicycleboy/nsw-fuel-api-client/README.md

 ## Blame

-This update is based on [nickw444/nsw-fuel-api-client ](https://github.com/nickw444/nsw-fuel-api-client) particularly dto.py (thanks Nick), it is not backwardly compatible and has not been reviewed by the origional author.
+This update is based on [nickw444/nsw-fuel-api-client ](https://github.com/nickw444/nsw-fuel-api-client) particularly dto.py (thanks Nick), it is not backwardly compatible and has not been reviewed by the original author.